Adewale1010/all-low_level_programming/0x02-functions_nested_loops/README.md

-7-print_last_digit: C program that prints the last digit of a number 8-24_hours.c: C program that prints every minute of the day of Jack Bauer, from 00:00 to 23:59 9-times_table.c: C program that prints the 9 times table starting with 0
+7-print_last_digit: C program that prints the last digit of a number 8-24_hours.c: C program that prints every minute of the day of Jack Bauer, from 00:00 to 23:59 9-times_table.c: C program that prints the 9 times table starting with 0 10-add.c: C program that adds two integers and return the result